-Though this course addresses the primary purposes and functions of policing, instructional priorities include scientific police management; the dynamics of community policing; theories underlying crime prevention and control; the ability of law enforcement of effectively address cultural diversity, police ethics; emerging technologies; and the application of Constitutional and Minnesota State law and procedures to current practice.
-(Prerequisites: SOC151, SOC256)
+"Though this course addresses the primary purposes and functions of policing, instructional priorities include scientific police management; the dynamics of community policing; theories underlying crime prevention and control; the ability of law enforcement of effectively address cultural diversity, police ethics; emerging technologies; and the application of Constitutional and Minnesota State law and procedures to current practice.
+(Prerequisites: SOC152, SOC256)

-SOC 353 Themes in Adult Development and Aging with a Lifespan Perspective 4 This course explores a variety of themes in development throughout the lifespan beginning with youth and ending in the last stages of adulthood including aging, death and dying.
+SOC 353 Themes in Adult Dev. & Aging

+This course explores a variety of themes in development throughout the lifespan beginning with youth and ending in the last stages of adulthood including aging, death and dying.
 Lifespan, sociological, psychological, and family science perspectives will be used to examine a variety of themes.
+(Prerequisite: SOC152)